Did anyone in Michelle’s life know she was adopted?

 Are you writing a book about your story?
 Is there going to be a movie?

 Michelle is writing a book about her adoption experience; however, despite great interest, plans for the book are currently on hold.
-Michelle has found that writing about her past is still too raw and she needs more time to heal and process everything that has occurred over the past few years.
+Michelle has found that writing about her past is still too raw and she needs more time to process everything that has occurred over the past few years.
 But a book will happen!

 Are Michelle and Christina different people?

 Michelle and Christina are the same person.
-At birth, she was named Michelle Lynn Riess by her parents.
+At birth, she was named Michelle Lynn Riess by her parents, Hollie and Rick.
 At some point very soon after her birth, the birth certificate application was altered (likely by Edward Kent or someone working with him) and all of the information Hollie wrote on the form was illegally altered.
 Michelle was then stripped of her name and identity and referred to as only “Baby Gray.”
 The adoptive parents later assigned her the name ‘Christina.’
 Michelle no longer feels comfortable using the name Christina and is in the process of legally changing back to her birth name.

 Where can I read the newspaper articles about the adoption case?